Caledoniscincus chazeaui

-Caledoniscincus chazeaui, also known commonly as Chazeau's litter skink, is a species of lizard in the family Scincidae.
+Caledoniscincus chazeaui, also known as Chazeau's litter skink, is a species of lizard in the family Scincidae.
 The species is endemic to New Caledonia.

 Etymology

 The specific name, chazeaui, is in honor of New Caledonian zoologist Jean Chazeau.

 Habitat

 The preferred natural habitat of C. chazeaui is forest at altitudes up to 900 m.

 Behavior

-C. chazeaui is terrestrial and diurnal.
+Caledoniscincus chazeaui is terrestrial and diurnal.

 Reproduction

 The mode of reproduction of C. chazeaui is unknown.